Conflict (process): Intergroup

+Factors

 Although the involved parties may hope to reach a solution to their dispute quickly, psychological and interpersonal factors can frustrate their attempts to control the conflict, and in this case, conflict escalation occurs.
 Conflict escalation "can be understood as an intensification of a conflict with regard to the observed extent and the means used".
 A number of factors including increased commitment to one's position, use of harder influence tactics, and formation of coalitions propel the escalation of the conflict.

 Uncertainty and commitment

 As conflicts escalate, group members' doubts and uncertainties are replaced with a firm commitment to their position.
 People rationalize their choices once they have made them: they seek out information that supports their views, reject information that disconfirms their views, and become more entrenched in their original position (also see confirmatory bias).
 Additionally, people believe that once they commit to a position publicly, they should stick with it.
 Sometimes, they may realize the shortcomings of their views, but they continue defending those views and arguing against their opponents just to save face.
 Finally, if the opponents argue too strongly, reactance may set in and group members become even more committed to the position.